The Code of Student Conduct

 This Code shall apply to conduct and behavior that occurs on university premises; at or as part of a university academic program or university-sponsored activities or events (virtual or in-person); and at events hosted, organized, sponsored, or managed by registered student organizations (virtual or in-person).

-Notwithstanding the above section, the university reserves the right to take necessary and appropriate action to protect the safety and well-being of the university community.
+Notwithstanding Section IV(A), the university reserves the right to take necessary and appropriate action to protect the safety and well-being of the university community.
 Such action may include taking student conduct action against those students whose behavior off university premises constitutes a violation of this Code.
 Students who violate an applicable law also risk the legal penalties prescribed by civil authorities.
-The university may take student conduct action against those students whose conduct off university premises is a violation of the Code, considering the seriousness of the alleged conduct or proximity to the university or university sponsored or affiliated events.
-This could occur not only in local neighborhoods, but also during study abroad or internships, through virtual, online, or digital settings, or through electronic media, among other situations or settings.
-The Office of Student Rights and Responsibilities will make determinations about such student conduct action on a case-by-case basis.
+The university may take student conduct action against those students whose conduct off university premises is a violation of the Code, considering the seriousness of the alleged conduct or proximity to the university or university-sponsored or affiliated events.
+This could occur not only in local neighborhoods, but also during study abroad or internships, through virtual settings, or among other situations or settings.
+SRR will make determinations about such student conduct action on a case-by-case basis.

 Students may be accountable both to civil authorities and to the university for acts that constitute violations of law and of this Code.
 Student conduct processes at the university will not be subject to challenge on the grounds that criminal charges involving the same incident have been dismissed or reduced or that no criminal charges have been brought.

-The Vice President for Student Affairs or designee, following consultation with the Provost and Executive Vice President for Academic Affairs or their designee and other university administrator(s), as appropriate, may remove a respondent from university housing, exclude a respondent from campus, or suspend a respondent from the university for an interim period not to exceed 21 days, pending student conduct proceedings or medical evaluation.
+The Vice Provost for Student Affairs and Dean of Students or designee, following consultation with the Provost and Executive Vice President for Academic Affairs or designee, and other university administrators, as appropriate, may remove a respondent from university housing, exclude a respondent from campus, or suspend a respondent from the university for an interim period not to exceed 21 days, pending student conduct proceedings or medical evaluation.
 The interim suspension/housing removal/exclusion from campus shall become immediately effective without prior notice whenever there is evidence that the continued presence of the respondent in the university community poses a threat to any person or to the stability and continuance of normal university functions.
 Interim suspension shall be considered an excused absence.

-The Office of Student Rights and Responsibilities (SRR) within Student Affairs directs the efforts of students and staff members in matters involving student conduct and supports the university’s mission of guiding students to become more responsible citizens.
+Student Rights & Responsibilities (SRR) within Student Affairs directs the efforts of students and staff members in matters involving student conduct and supports the university’s mission of guiding students to become more responsible citizens.
 The responsibilities of the Office include:

 A party who is accused of assisting another party in committing a violation of any university policy, including this Code, may be subject to the same or similar charges as a directly accused party.